spetlr-org/spetlr/docs/etl/README.md

 and saves the transformed result into the **Loader**.
 The **Transformer** can be optional as there are scenarios where data transformation is not needed (i.e. raw data ingestion to a landing zone)

-Each layer may have a single or multiple implementations, and this is handled by different implementations of the **Ochestrator**
+Each layer may have a single or multiple implementations, and this is handled in the **OrchestratorBuilder**

 ## Orchestration Fluent Interface